The Clear Edge

 System 1: Audit and Prioritization (Month 16)

-Rafael tracked system failures for two weeks, classified them, and prioritized them by impact.
-This revealed that 12 processes caused 80% of problems.
+• What he did: Tracked system failures for two weeks, classified them, and prioritized by impact.

-Why first: Can’t systematize effectively without knowing which systems need the most work.
-Building the wrong thing perfectly is wasteful.
+• Why first: You can’t systematize effectively without knowing which systems need the most work; building the wrong thing perfectly is wasteful.

 System 2: Documentation (Month 17)

-Created SOPs for the 12 highest-impact processes.
-Not perfect documentation—functional documentation that the team could actually use.
+• What he did: Created SOPs for the 12 highest-impact processes.
+Not perfect documentation—functional documentation the team could actually use.

-What it unlocked: The team could operate independently using written procedures instead of asking Rafael questions.
+• What it unlocked: Team could operate independently using written procedures instead of asking Rafael questions.

-Why second: Can’t automate or delegate effectively without documented processes.
-Automation without systematization just automates chaos.
+• Why second: You can’t automate or delegate effectively without documented processes; automation without systematization just automates chaos.

 System 3: Automation (Month 18)